Dietary Recommendations for the Lung

 Useful foods: Rice, sweet rice, oats, carrot, mustard green, sweet potato, yam, potato, fresh ginger, garlic, molasses, rice syrup, herring

-Diet should primarily be made up of cooked foods.
+Diet should primarily consist of cooked foods.

 Avoid: Mucus forming foods such as citrus (except peel), salt, milk and dairy products, grains, and sugar.